Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Salisbury North recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Population forecasts indicate an increase of 1,337 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+Population forecasts indicate Salisbury North will gain 1,228 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development